Credit Suisse finds 'material weakness' in its financial reporting, scraps exec bonuses – KION546

 The revelations come just days after the bank delayed the publication of the annual report after an eleventh-hour query from the US Securities and Exchange Commission over cash flow statements for 2019 and 2020.

-The board concluded that “this material weakness could result in misstatements of account balances or disclosures that would result in a material misstatement to the annual financial statements of Credit Suisse,” it added.
-Credit Suisse said it was urgently developing a “remediation plan” to strengthen controls.
+The board concluded that the “material weakness could result in misstatements of account balances or disclosures that would result in a material misstatement to the annual financial statements of Credit Suisse,” the annual report said.
+Credit Suisse is urgently developing a “remediation plan” to strengthen controls.

-Credit Suisse’s stock was down 3.7% in morning trade.
-The bank’s share price fell to a new record low Monday, as the collapse of Silicon Valley Bank and Signature Bank scared investors and pummeled European banking stocks.
+The bank’s stock fell more than 3% but recovered as European markets steadied to trade up 0.7% by 9 a.m.
+ET.
+It had fallen to a new record low Monday, as the collapse of Silicon Valley Bank and Signature Bank in the United States scared investors and pummeled banking stocks around the world.

 The-CNN-Wire